casvanderhoven/Keypirinha-SapGUI/README.md

 This is SapGUI, a plugin for the [Keypirinha](http://keypirinha.com) launcher.

-This package insert all SAP GUI Entries to the Keypirinha Catalog
+This package insert all SAP GUI Entries to the Keypirinha Catalog.

+Personal fork to include SNC logon parameters for automatic logon.

 ## Download